mpampuch/nextflow-notes/README.md

 If a process script block is becoming too long, it can be moved to a template file.
 The template file can then be imported into the process script block using the `template` method.
 This is useful for keeping the process block tidy and readable.
 Nextflow's use of `$` to indicate variables also allows for directly testing the template file by running it as a script.

 The structure directory already contains an example template - a very simple python script.
-We can add a new process that uses this template:
+You can add a new process that uses this template:

 ```nextflow
 process SayHiTemplate {